Line of Duty season 6: When is the release date, who is in the cast and is there a trailer?

 Other characters who haven’t yet been killed off include Steve's love interest DS Sam Railston (Aiysha Hart), DCC Andrea Wise (Elizabeth Rider), Hastings' wife Roisin (Andrea Irvine) and PC Tatleen Sohota (Taj Atwal) .

-John Corbett (Stephen Graham) was tragically killed off last season so definitely won’t be back, but young gang member Ryan Pilkington (Gregory Piper) is certainly set to return after joining the police at the end of season five.
+John Corbett (Stephen Graham) was tragically murdered last season so definitely won’t be back, but young gang member Ryan Pilkington (Gregory Piper) is certainly set to return after joining the police at the end of season five.

 At this point in time, we’re still not sure.
 The BBC hasn’t commissioned a seventh series yet, but judging by the popularity of season five, it might not be the last we see of the show.

-Director Jed previously told the audience at the BFI & Radio Times Festival: “Once series five has finished airing we’ll have a conversation with the BBC, with a view to whether there’s a possibility to series seven being commissioned.
+Director Jed previously said: “Once series five has finished airing we’ll have a conversation with the BBC, with a view to whether there’s a possibility to series seven being commissioned.
 But we definitely know we’ve got series six.”

 The fifth run of Line of Duty centred around undercover officer John Corbett who went to extreme lengths to catch head of the Organised Crime Group (OCG) ‘H’.